AditiMishra1330/Attention_is_not__all_you_need_notes/README.md

 ##  Personal Note
 I like how this paper “talks back” to the famous Transformer paper.
-It reminds me that bold ideas need careful checks: attention is powerful, but it needs friends (skip connections + MLPs) to stay useful.
+It reminds me that bold ideas need careful checks: attention is powerful, but it needs somethings (skip connections + MLPs) to stay useful.
 For me, it’s a lesson in balance — even the smartest mechanism collapses without the right support.